Mulching has many great benefits for your garden, from aesthetics to practical points. So here are some of the advantages of mulching…

 In addition, it helps the soil to retain moisture which stops it from drying out in the summer.
 Whilst in winter it adds warmth which protects roots from winter frosts.
 This is especially useful if your garden is full of tender perennials which struggle through the British winter.

-Mulching can also save us a lot of back-breaking weeding.
-Since most weed seeds need light to grow, any layer thick enough to exclude light will prevent most of them from beginning to grow, and will also kill any weed seedlings that do germinate.
+Furthermore, mulching can save us a lot of back-breaking weeding.
+Since most weeds need light to grow, any layer thick enough to stop light getting in with prevent most of them from being able to grow.

-Most mulch materials are biodegradable, such as compost or bark chippings, and these are great because they break down naturally and slowly improve your soil whilst adding nutrients.
+Most mulch materials are biodegradable, such as compost or bark chippings.
+These are great because they break down naturally and slowly improve your soil whilst adding nutrients.

-A great organic mulch, compost or well-rotted manure will look very natural in your borders and will still help to suppress new weeds from sprouting up.
+Firstly, garden compost is a great organic mulch.
+Compost or well-rotted manure will look very natural in your borders.
+It will also help to suppress new weeds from sprouting up.

 Softwood chippings can look a bit garish when first laid, but they soon darken to a more natural tone.
-And if you have a friendly local timber merchant and you’re prepared to collect it yourself, it may cost very little.
+And if you know a friendly timber merchant and you’re prepared to collect it yourself, it may cost very little.